-The seizure and detention of Japanese fishing boats by the ROK that had started in 1947 took place even more frequently after the Syngman Rhee line was declared, while the ROK's government maintained an uncompromising stance with regard to Takeshima, and started to construct an after-the-fact basis for its actions to make up for the lack of historical evidence to defend its positions.
+The capture and detention of Japanese fishing boats by the ROK that had started in 1947 took place even more frequently after the Syngman Rhee line was declared, while the ROK government maintained an uncompromising stance with regard to Takeshima, and started to construct an ex post facto basis for its actions to make up for the weakness of its historical grounds.

-On September 21, 1951, following the signing of the San Francisco Peace Treaty on September 8, the ROK's foreign minister, Byun Young-tae, again contacted Ambassador Muccio to assert South Korea's ownership of Takeshima.
-The "definitive" grounds Byun gave for his argument were largely based on SCAPIN 677, followed by the fact that Takeshima had been placed on "the Korean side" of the MacArthur line, and also the fact that after the bombing incident by the US military aircraft over Takeshima in 1948, the US armed forces had apologized to the Korean victims.
-Byun also alleged that substantial documented evidence existed to demonstrate that Takeshima had been Korean territory for several hundred years before it was "surreptitiously incorporated into Japan" in 1905.
-However, in a letter dated October 3 from the US Embassy in the ROK's Busan to the Department of State, the embassy official who dealt with the matter wrote, "the Ministry of Foreign Affairs did not possess a compilation of such 'evidence' at this time.
+On September 21, 1951, following the signing of the San Francisco Peace Treaty on September 8, the ROK minister for foreign affairs, Byun Young-tae, again contacted Muccio to assert his country's ownership of Takeshima.
+The "definitive" grounds he gave for his argument were largely based on SCAPIN 677, followed by the fact that Takeshima had been placed on "the Korean side" of the MacArthur line, and also the fact that after the bombing incident by the US military aircraft over Takeshima in 1948, the US armed forces had apologized to the Korean victims.
+He also alleged that substantial documented evidence existed to demonstrate that Takeshima was a Korean territory during the several hundred years before it was "surreptitiously incorporated into Japan" in 1905.
+However, in a letter dated October 3 from the US Embassy in the ROK's Pusan to the Department of State, the embassy official who dealt with the matter wrote "the Ministry of Foreign Affairs did not possess a compilation of such 'evidence' at this time.
 Although it was pointed out to the Minister that the Embassy would welcome the submission of such 'evidence' for transmittal to the Department, it appears doubtful that such information will be forthcoming."
-Subsequently, in the preparatory discussions held from October 20, 1951 prior to ROK-Japan diplomatic normalization talks, the ROK's proposal to replace the MacArthur line with an alternative zone excluding Japanese fishing boats from international waters was rejected.
-In a special committee meeting of Japan's House of Representatives on October 22, Kusaba Ryuen, the parliamentary vice-minister for foreign affairs, who served as plenipotentiary advisor for the Japanese delegation to the San Francisco peace conference, expressed the opinion that the peace treaty clearly confirmed Takeshima as Japanese territory.
-Spurred by his words, an Asahi Shimbun newspaper reporter went ashore on Takeshima and wrote an article for the newspaper dated November 24.
+Subsequently, in the preparatory discussions held from October 20, 1951 prior to the ROK-Japan diplomatic normalization talks, the ROK's proposal to replace the MacArthur line with an alternative zone excluding Japanese fishing boats from international waters was rejected.
+In a special committee meeting of the House of Representatives on October 22, Kusaba Ryuen, the parliamentary vice-minister for foreign affairs, who served as plenipotentiary advisor to the San Francisco peace conference, expressed the opinion that the peace treaty clearly confirmed Takeshima as Japanese territory.
+Spurred by his words, an Asahi Shimbun newspaper reporter went ashore on Takeshima and had an article printed in the newspaper on November 24.
 The ROK government issued a condemnation following the article, but the grounds it gave for Korean ownership were SCAPIN 677 and the fact that the governor of the ROK's Gyeongsang Province had built a memorial monument to the 1948 bombing incident.

-&lt;sup>64 Kim Dong-jo, Hoe-sang-30-nyeon Han-il-hoe-dam (30 Years of ROK-Japan talks recollected), Joong-angilbo-sa, Seoul, 1986, p.
+&lt;sup>64 Kim Dong-jo, Hoe-sang-30-nyeon Han-il-hoe-dam (30 Years of ROK-Japan talks recollected), Joong-ang-ilbo-sa, Seoul, 1986, p.
 16 (in Korean), translated into Japanese by Hayashi Takehiko, "Kan-nichi no wakai-Nikkan kosho 14 nen no kiroku" (Reconciliation between the ROK and Japan-A record of 14 years of Korea-Japan negotiations), Simul Press, 1993, p.
 11.